 - Processing and effects of video games (particularly violence)

 - Media psychology (particularly moral and social psychology)

 - Human cooperation and conflict

 - Department of Communication

 Refereed Journal Articles

-Martins, N., Matthews, N. L., & Rabindra, R. (In Press).
+Martins, N., Matthews, N. L., & Rabindra, R. (2015).
 Playing by the rules: Parental mediation of video game play.
-Journal of Family Issues (journal link).
+Journal of Family Issues (full text).

 Matthews, N. L., & Weaver, A. J. (2013).
 Skill gap: Quantifying violent content in video game play between variably skilled users.
 Mass Communication and Society, 16(6), 829-846. doi: 10.1080/15205436.2013.773043 (full text).

 Matthews, N. L., Speers, L. M., Ball, J. M. (2012).
 Bathroom banter: Sex, love, and the bathroom wall.
 Electronic Journal of Human Sexuality, 15 (full text).